kjenney/sd-web-ui-ec2/README.md

 ## Using ComfyUI

 You can deploy ComfyUI in much the same way on the EC2 instance.

-More to come...
+You may need to run: `pip3.10 install pylzma`.

+To start: `python3.10 main.py --listen 0.0.0.0`